okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="post" url="/idp/myaccount/password" />

-Creates and enrolls a password for the current user.
+Creates and enrolls a password for the current user

 #### Required scope and role